 The Phantom Tollbooth by Norton Juster

 If I had to pick a novel to teach about the American Civil War, this would be it.
-Its pages cleverly explain arguments for the war from both the Northerners and the Southerners.
+Its pages cleverly explain arguments for the war from both the Northern and Southern viewpoints.
 More than this, it captures the nobility and horror of military honor in a poignant vision of heroism and hell.

 Constructed with great depth, Moore’s vision is even more startling in the post 9-11 world.
 This is a thought-provoking comic which stamps its feet and shakes its fists at the literary world, declaring, “You call me juvenile?
 You call me trite?
 You call me children’s fodder?” before reaching down into the warm-fuzziness of the literati’s offices and dropping them into its thick-tongued mouth to finish with a crunch, a swallow, and a polite belch.

 This is a sneaky epic fantasy.
 It begins innocently enough and unravels to reveal layer upon layer, like the traditional metaphor of the onion.
 Surprising and addicting.

 Miyazaki’s manga was created to get his anime classic into production, but it took on a life and story of its own which departs from the movie version.
 Although the artwork isn’t consistent, the vision of the story is remarkable.

 The audio books of these are perhaps the best I’ve ever listened to . . . acted out by Pullman as narrator with an entire London theatre troupe (they are from London, after all) for the cast.
 The story begins as a fantasy, evolves into science fiction, and then pulls religion into its grasp.
 It’s almost the opposite of Lewis’s Space Trilogy, with the first installment nearly straight s.f., the second fantastic, and the third overtly preachy.
-However, Lyra and her demon are too engrossing to be dismissed.
+However, Lyra and her daemon are too engrossing to be dismissed.
 Just when you think Pullman can’t pull another spectacular character from his quiver he reaches in and launches.